altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 ~Rossin gave words of encouragement. ~
-`['Well clearly he is happy with the way things are going.']` ~She was relaxing knowing Rossin would be able to navigate the rough spots~ "Like algera, or the Walkers.
+`['Well clearly he is happy with the way things are going.']` ~She was relaxing knowing Rossin would be able to navigate the rough spots~ "Like Algera, or the Walkers.
 He thinks there’s people that are more powerful than the Awakened.
 People behind the scenes controlling the awakened...
 Or some smuggling thing happening between ‘realities’"